Intensive Driving Courses & Driving Lessons: Compare Prices, Find Instructors and More

 Most learners will need little practice to steer and brake with great accuracy if the instruction is sufficiently detailed.
 There would be instruction prior to this about when to steer and then be further detailed instruction about how to straighten up.

-Hopefully you can also see that comparing your performance to methodically detailed instruction can offer much more help to improve it.
+Hopefully you can also see that comparing your performance to methodically detailed instruction rather than something vague, like 'steer more' or 'how was your steering?', can offer much more help to improve it.

 Why do instructors use different styles of teaching